 Females and the paranormal

-I have seen many conversations with people asking the question if females are more sensitive to the paranormal and perhaps that there are more psychic mediums than men.
+I have seen many conversations with people asking the question if females are more sensitive to the paranormal and perhaps that there are more female psychic mediums than men.
 There are a lot of different theories from people as to why this may be.
 For me personally, I have my own take on this.
 I believe it may have something to do with the pineal gland.
 This is not ‘proven’, it is really just my thoughts on a possible explanation.

 What is the pineal gland?

 The pineal gland is a pea shaped mass of tissue which sits behind the third ventricle of the brain.
 It is also considered in spiritual circles to be ‘the third eye’.
 It’s function is to produce Melatonin.
 This has an effect on our reproductive hormones – as does the adjacent pituitary gland.
 If these are not functioning properly, it can cause all sorts of havoc for a woman.
 I was first made aware of the pituitary and pineal glands when I was trying to have a baby.
 I wasn’t ovulating, and their function was explained to me.
 I was referred to have an MRI to see if I had a tumour on the pituitary gland that was preventing me from ovulating.
-Somewhere along this process, I became pregnant naturally, but the function of these glands stuck with me.
+Somewhere along this process, I became pregnant naturally, but the function of these glands stuck in my memory.
 Through subsequent problems with my hormones and my thyroid, there is always a relation to one of these glands when my hormones are out of whack.
 Put simply, these glands have a lot to do with part of what makes us females - female.

 I believe that it is these connections with both the pineal and pituitary gland that mean females are perhaps more susceptive to the paranormal.
 It doesn’t mean that men cannot be psychic or sensitive or interested in the paranormal because quite obviously they can be, this is perhaps a reason as to why there are a lot more females out there searching for the paranormal.
 Maybe it has something to do with the fact that we are more nurturing and have more motherly instincts.
-Or maybe the men are just a bit lazy and busy at home watching the footy instead? (joke)

 Why if there are more females in the field is it dominated by male figures?